cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### DeserializeScalar Validation

-The DeserializeScalar function recovers a scalar field element from an arbitrary byte array.
+The DeserializeScalar function attempts to recover a scalar field element from an arbitrary byte array.
 Like DeserializeElement, this function validates that the element is a member of the scalar field and returns an error if this condition is not met.